mysociety/noiseworks/README.md

 unclear.
 In the master poetry docs, the warning has been removed.
 We are not really bothered about multiple python versions for this project.

-Anyway, once you have poetry installed, `poetry init` will install the dependencies.
+Anyway, once you have poetry installed, `script/setup` will install the dependencies.

 ### Running

 Private settings are read from environment variables, which can be listed in a local .env file.

-* `script/server` to run migrate and the dev server
+* `poetry run script/server` to run migrate and the dev server

 ### Tests